 Melitzanosalata is a Greek eggplant dip that's made with eggplant, garlic and lemon juice.
 You can serve this eggplant appetizer as a part of a mezze platter with some pita.

-If you are familiar with Mediterranean recipes, you know that dips are pretty common throughout the cuisines of the Middle East.
-Some of our favorite eggplant dips are baba ganoush and kashke bademjan, which are both simple, easy and great-tasting appetizers.
-Today's recipe is a Greek eggplant dip called melitzanosalata that's extremely delicious thanks to smoked eggplant and extra virgin olive oil.
+If you are familiar with Mediterranean recipes, you know that dips and spreads are pretty common throughout the region.
+Some of our favorite dips are mutabal, tzatziki, baba ganoush and hummus which are both simple, easy and great-tasting appetizers.
+Today’s recipe is a Greek eggplant dip called melitzanosalata that’s extremely delicious thanks to smoked eggplant and extra virgin olive oil.

 Choosing the right eggplant for each recipe can be a tricky thing.
 Sometimes the eggplant you buy turns out to be very seedy and bitter.
-When it comes to frying eggplant, it's a good idea to salt the eggplant and let it release its "bitter juice".
-However, for this melizanosalata recipe we cannot salt the eggplant because we are going to char the eggplant.
-Therefore it's important to get an eggplant that doesn't get bitter when cooked.
+When it comes to frying eggplant, it’s a good idea to salt the eggplant and let it release its “bitter juice”.
+However, for this Greek eggplant dip recipe we don’t have to salt the eggplant because we are going to char the eggplant.
+Therefore it’s important to get an eggplant that doesn’t get bitter when cooked.

 Here is how to know an eggplant is a good one: